 "I just like to play ball and go out and compete and wherever they put me every week I'm going to compete and I'm going to do my best to win that matchup."

 Detroit's secondary has a number of versatile players like Diggs, and might be the most talented and deep unit on that side of the ball.
 The Lions return all five starters, counting Diggs in the nickel, and also return second-year cornerbacks Teez Tabor and Jamal Agnew, who could compete for bigger roles.
-The team also signed veteran cornerback DeShawn Shead and drafted safety Tracy Walker in the third round.
+The team also signed veteran cornerback DeShawn Shead and drafted safety Tracy Walker III in the third round.

 There's expected to be a lot of competition for starting roles, playing time and roster spots in the back end of the defense this offseason and into training camp.